SoftInstigate/restheart-website/docs/security/authentication.md

     <a href="/get"><button class="btn trial-btn">Get Free Trial</button></a>
 </div>

-*RESTHeart Authenticator* authenticates users defined in a MongoDB collection, seamlessly connecting restheart-security with restheart-core.
+*RESTHeart Authenticator* authenticates users defined in a MongoDB collection, seamlessly connecting restheart-platform-security with restheart-platform-core.

 {: .bs-callout.bs-callout-info }
 RESTHeart Authenticator is strong and battle tested and suggested for production use.